Infinite-Duration Bidding Games: Preliminaries

+\stam{ \paragraph*{Strategy complexity} We seek to find ``simple'' strategies for the players.
+In stochastic games, a {\em positional} strategy is a strategy that always proceeds the same in a vertex.
+That is, a positional strategy $f_i$ for \PLi, for $i \in \set{1,2}$, is a function $f_i: V_i \rightarrow V$; whenever the token reaches a vertex $v \in V_i$ that is controlled by \PLi, he always proceeds to $f_i(v)$.

-To overcome this issue, we use a different definition.
-We define a memoryless strategy in a vertex $v \in V$ with initial budget $B \in [0,1]$ as a pair $\zug{u, f^B_v}$, where $u \in adj(v)$ is the vertex to proceed to upon winning and $f^B_v: [0,1] \rightarrow [0,1]$ is a function that takes the current budget and, in mean-payoff games, also the energy, and returns a bid.
-We require that $f^B_v$ is {\em simple}, namely a polynomial or a selection between a constant number of polynomials.
-For simplicity, we assume a memoryless strategy is generated for an initial vertex with an initial budget, thus there can be different strategies depending where the game starts and with what budget.
-Also, we call a concatenation of memoryless strategies, a memoryless strategy.
+We extend the definition of positional strategies to bidding games, though the right definition is not immediate.
+A first attempt is to define a positional strategy as a function from vertex and budget to bid and action.
+But, since budgets are possibly real numbers, it is not clear how such a strategy is implemented.
+To overcome this issue, we define a positional strategy in a vertex $v \in V$ as a pair $\zug{u, f_v}$, where $u \in adj(v)$ is the vertex to proceed to upon winning and $f_v: [0,1] \rightarrow [0,1]$ is a function that takes the current budget and returns a bid.
+We require that $f_v$ is {\em simple}, namely a polynomial or a selection between a constant number of polynomials.
+A {\em constant memory} }